mithilproof/Christopher/CONTRIBUTING.md

 ## I don't want to read this whole thing, I just have a question!

 > Please don't file an issue to ask a question.
-You'll get faster results by using the resouqrces provided below.
+You'll get faster results by using the resources provided below.

 We are working on an official message board with a detailed FAQ and where the community chimes in with helpful advice if you have questions.
 - [Slack channel]().